 Customer incentives are rewards that a brand gives customers for completing certain brand-building behaviors.
 They can take many forms, including reward points, discounts, freebies, advance access to newly released products, or exclusive sales.
 But regardless of the form these customer incentives take, they’re aimed at encouraging customers to perform and repeat behaviors that help your brand.
 They aren’t just rewards for making purchases (although purchases are the most popular behavior to reward.)

-Some behaviors that you could reward customers for with incentives include:
+Some behaviors you could reward customers for with incentives include:

 - Making repeat purchases